rknightuk/rknight.me/src/posts/blog/2024/2024-08-15-building-a-seating-plan-for-relay-10.md

 ![Relay 10 Seating Plan](https://cdn.rknight.me/site/seating-plan.jpg)

 A few days before the show, Kate pointed out that there was an issue with one of the floor's seating layout which I tried to fix but the convoluted system I'd used really didn't make this easy.
 If I was going to do this again, I'd just do the boring work of hard-coding every row of seats to get a more accurate layout.
-And just for fun, here's a photo from my seat of the show:
+And just for fun, here's a photo from my seat atm the show:

 ![Myke and Stephen on stage](https://cdn.rknight.me/site/relay-10-stage.jpg)